pankajtandon/vacationplanner/readme.md

 When the app is ready to receive traffic, go to http://localhost:8070 and ask your question!

-Since we are not streaming (yet), it may be a while before the response shows up on the screen.
+Since we are not streaming (yet), it may be a while before the response shows up in the reponse box on the screen.
 The log output looks like this.

 ```